walac/walac.github.io/_posts/2015-10-05-taskcluster-b2g.md

 In this post I am going to talk about my work for phone builds inside the [Taskcluster](https://docs.taskcluster.net/) infrastructure.
 Mozilla is slightly moving from Buildbot to Taskcluster.
-Here I am going to give a survivor guide on Firefox OS phone builds.
+Here I am going to give a survival guide on Firefox OS phone builds.

 Submitting tasks
 ---------------

-A task is nothing more than a json file containing the description of the job to execute.
-But you don't need to handle the json directly, all tasks are written in [YAML](https://en.wikipedia.org/wiki/YAML), and it is then processed by the [mach](https://mzl.la/1MkZ4gz) command.
+A task is nothing more than a JSON file containing the description of the job to execute.
+But you don't need to handle the JSON directly, all tasks are written in [YAML](https://en.wikipedia.org/wiki/YAML), and it is then processed by the [mach](https://mzl.la/1MkZ4gz) command.
 The in tree tasks are located at [testing/taskcluster/tasks](https://mzl.la/1MkYOhw) and the build tasks are inside the `builds/` directory.

 My favorite command to try out a task is the `mach taskcluster-build` command.
-It allows you to process a single task and output the json formatted task ready for Taskcluster submission.
+It allows you to process a single task and output the JSON-formatted task ready for Taskcluster submission.

 ```bash